samuel-lwl/spotify_etl_public/readme.md

 As this is my first personal DE project, I feel there are several areas for improvement.
 In no particular order:

 - **Using cloud tools like AWS**:
-   - **Why**: Cloud tools are much more scalable, accessible, and reliable then simply using local file storage.
+   - **Why**: Cloud tools are much more scalable, accessible, and reliable than simply using local file storage.
 It would also allow for easier integration with other cloud tools in future.

 - **Move scripts into separate `/scripts` folder outside of `/dags`**:
    - **Why**: Moving the ETL scripts into a dedicated `scripts/` folder would improve the organisation of files and the entire project.
 I am currently unable to make it work as moving the files into such a folder would lead to Airflow being unable to access the files for some reason.